AmElmo/sign_language_detector/Readme.md

 ## 2. 💽 Data preprocessing

 We've saved each frame of each video as a numpy array of size (,1662).
 It means that for each frame, there is a total of **1662 keypoint values**.
+They cover both hands, arms and the face (holistic).

 We use a 10% test split which means we end up with